What Is Pinkeye?

-You may think you're too old to get the eye infection conjunctivitis (pronounced: kun-junk-tih-VY-tus), commonly known as pinkeye.
-It's usually associated with young kids, probably because it's contagious and tends to sweep through preschools and playgrounds.
-But even adults get pinkeye.
+You might know the eye infection conjunctivitis (pronounced: kun-junk-tih-VY-tus) as pinkeye.
+It's common in young kids because it's usually contagious and tends to sweep through preschools and playgrounds.
+But even teens and adults can get pinkeye.

 The good news is that pinkeye is a minor infection and although it might look bad, it's not usually serious.

-When people talk about pinkeye, they're usually referring to the infectious kind, which often is caused by the same bacteria and viruses responsible for colds and other infections, including ear infections, sinus infections, and sore throats.
+When people talk about pinkeye, they usually mean the infectious kind.
+It's often caused by the same bacteria and viruses responsible for colds and other infections, including ear infections, sinus infections, and sore throats.

-It's also possible for the same types of bacteria that cause the sexually transmitted diseases (STDs; also called sexually transmitted infections, or STIs) chlamydia and gonorrhea to cause conjunctivitis.
+It's also possible for the same types of bacteria that cause the sexually transmitted diseases (STDs) chlamydia and gonorrhea to cause conjunctivitis.
 If someone touches an infected person's genitals and then rubs his or her own eye or touches a contact lens, the infection can spread to the eye.

 It can be hard to tell whether the infection is caused by a virus or bacteria.
 In general, the discharge associated with viral conjunctivitis is watery, whereas it will be thicker and more pus-like when the infection is caused by bacteria.
 When you wake up in the morning, your eyelids may be stuck together (don't be alarmed, though — cleaning your eyes with a warm washcloth will loosen the dried crusts).